Incarnations of the Doctor

 What we do know is that he and his granddaughter, who took the human name "Susan", left Gallifrey in a stolen TARDIS and eventually ended up on 20th Century Earth.
 Susan enrolled in a local school, but her, um, strange behaviour attracted the attention of two of her teachers — Ian Chesterton, her science teacher, and Barbara Wright, her history teacher — who discovered their secret.
 The Doctor kidnapped them and forced them along to make sure they kept their mouths shut.

 However, Barbara and Ian had little patience for the arrogant, cowardly snob they found themselves sequestered with and gave him a much needed dressing down which made him realize the error of his ways — after their first three adventures together he became a much more patient, kinder, and altruistic figure, but also established that he was in charge of the TARDIS crew.

-As he was never intended to be the "first" Doctor, there is novelty in watching him develop into the Doctor as he's known today.
+As he was never intended to be the "first" Doctor, simply the only Doctor, there is novelty in watching him develop into the Doctor as he's known today.

-In 2018 Big Finish began a series of new First Doctor stories, with Bradley continuing in the role.
+In 2017, Big Finish began a series of new First Doctor stories, with Bradley continuing in the role.
 In 2022, Stephen Noonan took up the role, with Noonan's stories taking place later in First's timeline.